Villa Lobos

 Status Extinct

-In the year 1966, The Villa Lobos opened at 18th and Damen in the Pilsen neighborhood alongside a small Puerto Rican migration wave that landed at 18th and Damen and the Marshall Square community that year.
+In the year 1966, The Villa Lobos opened at 18th and Damen in the Pilsen neighborhood alongside another spot of an old Puerto Rican settlement from the 17th and Paulina area.
 They had a club house at 18th and Damen right behind Bishop’s Chili.
 The Villa Lobos had an alliance with Morgan Deuces and Latin Kings and would invite Latin Kings from Little Village to party with them at the club house.
 Villa Lobos perhaps met Latin Kings from Little Village because they likely had family in Marshall Square that knew the Boulevards Latin Kings.
 The Villa Lobos were also called upon at a peace summit with Latin Kings, Morgan Deuces and other gangs in the Bridgeport Homes in the Bridgeport neighborhood in the late 1960s, this solidified their relationship with Latin Kings much more.

 1966 became a year of some mild expansion as the Villa Lobos opened at Damen and Blue Island which placed them in the Heart of Chicago neighborhood (West Pilsen).
 This area was settled by a non-Hispanic member named Lawrence McClean.
 McClean was 17 years old in 1967 and went down for murder after he shot and killed Loren Overturf, a member of a rival gang called the “Whitey’s Boys.”
 This clash may have happened because the Villa Lobos were now operating south on Damen to Damen and Blue Island.
 After this murder heat was brought down on the Villa Lobos and McClean got charged.